titemov/Offline-mapping/README.md

 Just add `--merge` and the end of the command above.
 Note: output `.mbtiles` file must already exist for a successful merge.

 >[!NOTE]
-> It is recommended to download the smallest object possible and then merging it up to something bigger (i.e. from independent regions to country) if you have lower than 16GB of RAM.
+> It is recommended to download the smallest object possible and then merging it up to something bigger (i.e. from different regions to whole country) if you have lower than 16GB of RAM.
 >
 >16GB of RAM will easily process `.osm.pbf` files up to ~1.5GB